 "Let all bitterness and wrath and anger and clamor and slander be put away from you, along with all malice."
 Eph 4:31

 There is something about letting go of the past to take hold of a brighter future.
-That can only be done through the Power and the Presence of Christ.
+That can only be done through the power and the presence of Christ.
 I'm praying for you, sister.
 Close your eyes and let it go by letting Him take it.